HunterKleinschmidt/analytics-portfolio/leading-analysts/README.md

 ---

 ## Let’s Talk
-These experiences sharpened my knack for leading teams, aligning tech with business, and delivering under pressure—skills I’d love to bring to your organization.
+These experiences sharpened my knack for leading analysts, aligning tech with business, and delivering under pressure—skills I’d love to bring to your organization.
 Reach out at [hunter@kleinstrength.com](mailto:hunter@kleinstrength.com) to chat!